LouisCE/warrior-path/README.md

 ## Conclusion

 All critical accessibility issues were addressed.
 Minor alerts and contrast warnings are documented and do not hinder usability.
 The final Lighthouse audit confirmed a strong Accessibility score of 95/100, and the WAVE tool shows no major issues remaining.

+## Last Minute Fixes

+Given that I had a bit of extra time, I revisited WAVE and managed to cut the number of alerts from 3 to 2 by changing the alt text.

 ## Browser Testing